telerik/reporting-docs/designing-reports/connecting-to-data/data-source-components/objectdatasource-component/bind-to-a-businessobject.md

 previous_url: /object-data-source-how-to-bind-to-business-object
 ---

-# Binding ObjectDataSource compoenent to a BusinessObject
+# Binding ObjectDataSource Compoenent to a BusinessObject

 The following code sample illustrates a custom middle-tier business object that can be used with an `ObjectDataSource` component that specifies a strongly typed source object.
-The example demonstrates also how to configure the report to use the ObjectDataSource and how to preview it in the Windows Forms Report Viewer.
+The example demonstrates also how to configure the report to use the `ObjectDataSource` and how to preview it in the Windows Forms Report Viewer.

 ## Remarks